justinmoon/wallets/m5stack/README.md

 ### `disk.py`

 The following snippet will:
-- First run: save the number `0` to the m5stack filesystem and prints it
+- First run: save the number `0` to the m5stack filesystem and print it.
-- Subsequent runs: load the number, print it, increment it, and save it
+- Subsequent runs: load the number, increment it, print it, and save it.

 Type the following into a `disk.py` file.